 Senior scholars, researchers, PhD students and postdoctoral students are strongly encouraged to submit papers on one of the following topics:

-· Human rights movements and the Communist regimes in East-Central Europe and the Soviet Union;
+· Human rights and the Communist regimes in East-Central Europe and the Soviet Union.

-The papers may be submitted in ROMANIAN, ENGLISH, FRENCH and RUSSIAN.
+The papers may be submitted in ROMANIAN, ENGLISH, FRENCH.

-The contributors are asked to send the FINAL DRAFTS and a short narrative CV until May 1, 2020, at the following address firstname.lastname@example.org
+The contributors are asked to send the FINAL DRAFTS and a short narrative cv until June, 1st, at the following addresses firstname.lastname@example.org.

 We are kindly asking the authors to respect the following length and editing suggestions: